Should You Put Butter and Coconut Oil in Your Coffee?

 10. Sugar and Artificial Sweeteners:

 Everyone reading this already knows how bad sugar is for you, but you should also avoid aspartame, sucralose, Splenda, and other chemical sweeteners known to be toxic.
 If you require a sweetener, use Stevia, xylitol, or erythritol.
 The free Bulletproof Diet Roadmap lays out in a infographic which sweeteners are best and worst for you.
+Want more guidance on how to make your butter coffee the right way?
+We’ve got it covered here:

 If you do want to spice up your coffee with some delicious flavors, while keeping it healthy and nutritious, check out last week’s post on the top 15 hacks to Bulletproof Coffee.
 Don’t forget: in case you missed, it Bulletproof GROUND Coffee is now available!